 Let's take an astrological open-house tour, shall we?
 These are the basic meanings for each of the 12 houses in astrology.

 First House: The House Of Self

 What it represents: Your first house is also known as the "ascendant" and it begins our ride through the astrological houses.
 It represents "you" in the simplest terms, and governs our self-image, our sense of self, and the image we project to others.
 It even literally rules over our physical appearance.
 The first house (very fittingly) covers concepts relating to "firsts" and new beginnings — things like the first impression that you make or the way you take initiative and begin new things.
 Also, if you know your rising sign, that's going to tell you sign that your first house is in — because the rising sign is just another term for the cusp of the first house.
 If you have any planets in your first house, it's likely that they'll show up pretty significantly in your life and personality.

 Second House: The House Of Finances & Value

 Naturally ruled by: Taurus & Venus

-What it represents: The second house is all about money, wealth, and earthly possessions (including your five senses!), as well as your attitude toward all of those things.
-It also deals with value — and when I say value, I mean both how you value material things and how you value yourself.
+What it represents: The second house is the house of all things tangible — including your five senses and all of your basic sensory experiences.
+It's also about money, wealth, and earthly possessions, as well as your attitude toward those things.
+Additionally, it deals with value — and when I say value, I mean both how you value material things and how you value yourself, so your self-esteem and self-worth are affiliated with the second house, too.
 On the darker side, this is also an area of the chart that, depending on your placements, could indicate issues of greed, low self-worth, or financial hardship.